Emerson1337/clean-architecture-nestjs/README.md

 	The second one on backend, run: > npm run start:dev
 ```

+Once the app is running, we will have:

+API: localhost:3000
+Frontend app: localhost:4000
+database: localhost:5432

 # **Endpoints:**

 The API will run on [localhost](http://localhost) on 3000 port: localhost:3000/endpoints